(Photo by Jared Rice)

 Recall the most difficult negotiation you’ve ever had.

 Now imagine someone who enters the room and slowly drains that tension.
-Someone who is able to face off with that red-faced person, addressing him or her in calm tones, and getting responses, gradually, in equally calm tones.
-Little by little, the negotiations progress, positively, and the roadmap to “done” becomes defined.
+Someone who can face off with that red-faced person, addressing him or her in calm tones, and getting responses, gradually, in equally calm tones.
+Little by little, the negotiations progress positively, and the roadmap to “done” becomes defined.
 This individual does not deploy tactics or tricks to get agreement on issues.
-Instead, he or she paints a picture of an outcome for both parties, better than what was previously anticipated, using common sense and reason.
+Instead, he or she paints a picture of an outcome for both parties, better than they previously anticipated, using common sense and reason.
 That special individual can be you, once you’ve become a Deal Whisperer.

-· Achieve results which better meet both parties’ interests
+· Achieve results that better meet both parties’ interests

 · Learn how to break down issues to enable better problem solving and value creation